Where do Americans travel when they go overseas? For international vacations, which regions and countries are the most popular?

 As mentioned earlier, our neighbors of Mexico and Canada benefit from their proximity and good air connections.
 More than half of all passport swipes are in those two countries.

-After that, you would have to do days of research to figure out who’s on top because no organization that I’m aware of tracks it from our end.
+After that, you would have to do days of research to figure out who’s on top because no organization that I’m aware of tracks where Americans travel from our end.
 Only the destinations themselves track who is coming from where, and not always very methodically.
 In other words, the USA doesn’t know how many people we’re sending to Chile each year, but Chile itself does.
 (It’s around 200,000 people, in case you care.)

 We do know the five most popular countries in Europe overall though for total visitors.
 Those are France, Spain, Italy, UK, and Germany.
 Based on numbers I’ve seen, you could sub in Ireland, take out Spain, and you’d probably have a rough top-5 for Americans.